Infernal-Insights/Hashmancer/README.md

 Run `python3 setup.py` from the repository root to configure either a server or worker.
 Use `--server` or `--worker` flags to skip the prompt.
 A worker can also supply `--server-ip` to skip auto-discovery.
+After setup, run `python3 setup.py --upgrade` to pull the latest version and update dependencies.

 ## Thread Safety